shutterstock

 Documentation comments (docstrings in Python, javadoc comments in Java, etc.) give a brief summary of classes, functions, methods, and packages.
 Ideally, they should enable readers to grasp what a particular block of code does.

 Similar to code comments, docstrings help keep the code readable.
 But while the former primarily targets developers who will maintain and modify the program, the latter's intended audience is engineers who will use the project and, thus, need to know how its different elements work.
-Most probably, they will interact not with the source code but with API or other documentation generated from docstrings.
+Most probably, they will interact not with the source code but with the API or other documentation generated from docstrings.

 When to use and how to write documentation comments